Unity-Technologies/Graphics/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-unlit-color.md

 2. After declaring a property in the Properties block, it's necessary to declare it in the HLSL program block.

-    > __NOTE__: To ensure that the shader is SRP Batcher compatible, declare all Material properties inside a single `CBUFFER` block with the name `UnityPerMaterial`.
+    > __NOTE__: To ensure that the Unity shader is SRP Batcher compatible, declare all Material properties inside a single `CBUFFER` block with the name `UnityPerMaterial`.

     Add the following code before the vertex shader: